freeCodeCamp/guide/src/pages/developer-tools/build-automation/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+* One of the tools which is widely used to do build automation is [Jenkins](https://jenkins.io/).
+Jenkins is open source with a very active community which provides a number of useful plugins.
+Jenkins is very famous for doing continuous integration/continous delivery (CI/CD).